SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

-This example also adds a new computed instance property to ``Int``, called ``kind``, which returns the appropriate ``Kind`` enumeration member for that integer.
+This example also adds a new computed instance property to ``Int``, called ``kind``, which returns the appropriate ``Kind`` enumeration case for that integer.

 The nested enumeration can now be used with any ``Int`` value: